smokku/pebble/README.md

 For now this application is still under developement.
 By default you will be shown development UI options, which you can utilize to test the connection.

-Feature wise only incoming voice calls are shown in Pebble.
+Incoming voice calls are shown in Pebble.
 You can test this by calling to your device.
 Pressing hangup button in Pebble should end the call.

+Incoming messages are also sent to Pebble.
+Send SMS or instant message to your device to test it.

 !!!
 NO WARRANTY OF ANY KIND !!!